a3rev/a3-lazy-load/readme.txt

 = 1.8.5 - 2018/03/23 =
 * Maintenance Update.
 Refactor of Lazy Load on Widgets, Full Compatibility with the Advanced Custom Fields plugin, optimization tweaks and 3 bug fixes.
 * Refactor - Apply lazy load to all widgets instead of Text Widget and HTML widget from WordPress
-* Refactor - Remove the code that hook to tag wp_get_attachment_image_attributes which was required to add support for lazy load for [gallery] shortcode.
+* Refactor - Remove the code that hook to tag 'wp_get_attachment_image_attributes' which was required to add support for lazy load for [gallery] shortcode.
 Redundant after WP version 4.6.0 and now removed.
 * Tweak - Add filter to acf_the_content tag for apply lazy load on the Content from ACF plugin.
 Kudos to @ondoheer for creating full compatibility with ACF Free and Premium version.
 * Tweak - Disable load new google fonts via API.
 Google fonts not used and saves 4 calls to database on each page load.
 Thanks to Robert Harm for reporting the issue
 * Tweak - Optimized loading gif compression for even faster load.
 Thanks @jasom for the suggestion